-Massive 1,350-unit housing development proposed next to Kamloops Regional Correctional Centre
+Massive 1,350-unit housing development proposed adjacent to Kamloops Regional Correctional Centre

-KAMLOOPS — A proposal for a new mixed-use neighbourhood with approximately 1,350 housing units located next to the Kamloops Regional Correctional Centre (KRCC) will go before City Council for discussion next week.
+KAMLOOPS — Kamloops city council is being asked to tentatively approve a massive rezoning application that would pave the way for a new mixed-use neighbourhood with approximately 1,350 housing units located next to the Kamloops Regional Correctional Centre (KRCC).

 At Tuesday’s (Dec.
-9) meeting, city councillors are being asked to forward the rezoning application for 36.3 hectares to a future public hearing.
+9) meeting, city councillors are being asked to forward the rezoning application to a future public hearing.

 “This Official Community Plan (OCP) amendment application represents the first step in developing the subject properties to create a mixed-use neighbourhood consisting of approximately 1,350 residential units, neighbourhood commercial, an industrial park, a neighbourhood park and greenways connecting to the adjacent Kenna Cartwright Nature Park,” the staff report said.

-The proposed development is slated to rise on three properties – 2440, 2450 and 2600 Trans-Canada Hwy.
-West – in the Iron Mask neighbourhood of Kamloops.
-It’ll also be located in proximity to Kenna Cartwright Park and the arena multiplex in Dufferin.
+The proposed development is slated to rise on three properties totalling 36.3 hectares in the Iron Mask neighbourhood of Kamloops.
+It’ll also be located in proximity to Kenna Cartwright Nature Park and the proposed arena multiplex in Dufferin.